What Type Of Government Did Mayans Have

 Artisans and Craftsmen

 Mayan artisans and craftsmen were highly skilled, producing a wide range of goods for both practical and ceremonial purposes.
 Their creations included pottery, textiles, jewelry, sculptures, and elaborate headdresses.
-These items were used in religious rituals, as status symbols, and as trade goods.
-The Mayan civilization is renowned for its artistic achievements, and artisans played a crucial role in creating the beautiful and intricate objects that characterized Mayan culture.
+Now, these items were used in religious rituals, as status symbols, and as trade goods.
+The Mayan civilization is renowned for its artistic achievements, and artisans played a crucial role in creating the beautiful and involved objects that characterized Mayan culture.

 Contributions to Mayan Society: